Russian Medieval Painting (c.950-1100)

 The ultimate descent of icon-painting can be traced back to Egyptian art - specifically, the tomb-portraits of Roman Egypt - a form of religious art which were developed by the early Christians into a means of acquainting the illiterate with the more important episodes in the Scriptures, so that scenes soon came to be depicted as well as individual figures.
 The idiom soon spread to Byzantium (Constantinople, now Istanbul) where it became the dominant form of Byzantine art.
 Indeed, these panel pictures acquired such rapid, and in some cases exaggerated popularity, that in the fourth century an attempt was made by the Byzantine authorities to ban them.
 However, public opposition to this measure proved so strong that the Church was forced to sanction icons; once legalized, they became the focus of much excessive adoration and a ban was again imposed in the eighth century and maintained in force for roughly a hundred years.
 As a result many of Byzantium's icon-painters had to seek refuge abroad.
 The majority settled in Italy; some probably penetrated even farther west to France or even to Britain; others established themselves in the Caucasus; it is more than likely that some also found hospitality among the Greeks settled along the northern shores of the Black Sea in cities like Theodosia and Kherson.
 According to Russian chroniclers, Vladimir was baptized at Kherson, and on leaving the city he is reported to have carried back to Kiev a number of icons, crosses and books, in addition to twenty-five large statues and four great copper horses.
 He erected the horses (which appear to have closely resembled those which now stand above the west door of St Mark's cathedral in Venice) outside the church of the Virgin of the Dime, and hung the icons inside it.
 Soon after he sent to Byzantium for further supplies of icons, since those he had brought from Kherson were insufficient to meet Kievs requirements.

-No icons of this early date have so far been found in Russia, but one of the finest of early Christian paintings - the famous icon of Holy Virgin of Vladimir - has come down to us with all but its background intact.
+No icons from the 9th/10th century have so far been found in Russia, but one of the finest of examples of late medieval painting - the famous 12th century icon of Holy Virgin of Vladimir - has come down to us largely intact.
 This exquisite panel was brought to Kiev from Constantinople in the twelfth century, and transported shortly afterwards, to Vladimir, The Russians instantly recognized it as a masterpiece, and from the start its influence on Russian painting was considerable.
 Although it is unquestionably of Constantinople workmanship, and of the very finest quality at that, and though it strictly follows the rigid composition decreed by Orthodox tradition, the icon is not typically Byzantine in spirit.
 In contrast to the majority of contemporary Byzantine paintings, the Virgin in this panel is as much an individual as she is the symbol of motherhood; the child again, whilst retaining his holy character, is yet an intimate and affectionate child, not merely a monument of Faith.
 The icon is imbued with a humanism which is rarely to be met with in Byzantine art.
 Such humanism was, however, essential to the simple, individuality-loving Slav, who required an intimate rather than a formal religion, and it is tempting to argue that the icon was specially commissioned for Kiev, and that it set out to meet Russian rather than Byzantine requirements.
 Many Russian artists strove to express the same humanism within the iconographic framework.
 The Virgin in a twelfth-century icon of the Annunciation in the Cathedral of the Dormition in Moscow shows the measure of their success.
 This icon is perhaps less beautiful, certainly less accomplished, than the restrained yet tender Lady of Vladimir.
 It is again less elegant and gracious, but in its own simpler way it is as sincere and as moving.
 The Virgin's features are those of a Russian, not of a Greek, and this introduction of the national type is now recognized as a fundamental characteristic of surviving icons of Kievan Russia prior to the arrival of the Mongols.
 (See also Medieval Christian Art.)